 Looking back at the concepts and specific languages that

-you have learned this quarter, and looking back at your
+you have learned this term, and looking back at your

 weekly reflections, what have you learned that will help